50,000 signatures reached

-The British Museum, The National Portrait Gallery, The Royal Opera House and The Royal Shakespeare Company are sponsored by the climate-wrecking oil giant BP.
+The British Museum and The Royal Opera House are sponsored by the climate-wrecking oil giant BP.
 The arts are supposed to help us understand and explore important issues like climate change.
 Instead, these institutions are promoting a company that is making the problem worse.

 BP is one of the companies most responsible for the climate crisis.
 It is the 11th biggest corporate source of greenhouse emissions in history.
 97% of BP’s business is still in oil and gas extraction, with just 3% of its investments going into renewables.
 The company spends tens of millions every year lobbying to stop new climate laws and slow down the growth of cleaner energy, and plans to invest £41 billion into new oil projects over the next 10 years.

 While BP rakes in huge profits, people around the world – especially those least responsible for the crisis in the Global South – are being hit by devastating droughts, floods and storms.
 BP also has close relationships with repressive governments around the world, who crack down hard on opposition to the company’s operations.

 By signing a sponsorship deal with BP, these big arts institutions are helping the oil company get away with this behaviour, giving it a mask of respectability to hide its true actions.